 – Don’t let the factories take the initiative.

-– The factories are generally better at giving you want you want if you send a 3D mock up and illustration.
+– The factories are generally better at giving you want you want if you send a 3D mock up or illustration.

-– They are often very good with the cardboard engineering stage but not so much on the creative side.
+– They are often very good at the cardboard engineering stage but not so much on the creative side.

 – The factories can improve as with any working relationship with the more work you send them.

-– Weather can affect how and when you packaging may arrive.
+– Weather can affect how and when your packaging may arrive.

 – When supplying artwork, leave nothing to the imagination.

-– Don’t assume that they know what is in your head. – Don’t assume that single colour should go all the around the packaging. – Don’t assume that they will offer the same level of service twice, they may be busy or rushed. – Don’t assume that the factory understands what is to be made when you supply the artwork.
-You need to make what you want as clearly and as transparent as possible – in the end, if you are the designer, or manufacturer, the buck ends with you.
+– Point 1 – Don’t assume that they know what is in your head. – Neither should you assume that a single colour should go all the way around the packaging eg – if you leave white bits on the fold … they will print it as is. – Don’t assume that they will offer the same level of service twice, they may be busy or rushed – or just – won’t offer it for some unknown reason. – And don’t assume that the factory understands what is to be made when you supply the artwork.
+You need to make sure what you want is as clear and as transparent as possible – in the end, if you are the designer, or manufacturer, the buck ends with you.

 Get it right you will